-This is the story of my maternal Grandparents’ family, the Eddowes, and it begins with the Goodman family bible.
-The book was a bought by Joseph Goodman, who was baptised on 2nd February 1798 at the church of St Gluvias the Martyr in Cornwall and some of its pages, adorned with beautiful cursive script, are still in the family.
+The story of the Eddowes family begins with the family bible.
+This book was a bought by Joseph Goodman, who was baptised on 2nd February 1798 at the church of St. Gluvias the Martyr in Cornwall, and some of its pages, adorned with beautiful cursive script, are still in the family.

-All my Goodman ancestors were born, married and died in Cornwall.
-Their lives spanned the county’s breadth, from Penzance to Quethiock.
-None of the family appeared to leave it.
+All the Goodman ancestors were born, married and died in Cornwall, mostly in the area around Falmouth.
 They had a variety of jobs like milling, candle-making, curing leather, and dealing in potatoes.
 Many of the women did not learn to write, signing their marriage certificates with a cross.

-There is a family legend, passed down by my Granny, that the Goodmans held a tea party for Charles Wesley, the founder of the Methodist movement, when he was preaching in Cornwall.
-There’s no mention of the family in his diaries but Wesley certainly did preach in their village of Penryn in 1744, so it’s quite plausible.
+There is a family legend, passed down by Muriel Eddowes, that the Goodmans held a tea party for Charles Wesley, the founder of the Methodist movement, when he was preaching in Cornwall.
+There’s no mention of this in his diaries but Wesley certainly did preach in their village of Penryn in 1744, so it’s quite plausible.

-Joseph Goodman, who bought the family bible, had a granddaughter Elizabeth, who married into somewhat wealthier stock, The records show that Elizabeth’s father-in-law, James Kent, was an annuitant, i.e. living off an inheritance.
-Nonetheless, perhaps because James had four older siblings as well as a twin sister, Sibella, the young James was sent to London at 14 to be apprenticed to a clothes firm.
-James arrived at Cook and Sons in 1862, labouring at their warehouse directly opposite St Paul’s cathedral.
+Joseph Goodman, who bought the family bible, had a granddaughter Elizabeth, who made a match with somewhat wealthier stock.
+The records show that Elizabeth’s father-in-law, James Kent, was an annuitant, i.e. living off an inheritance.
+Nonetheless, perhaps because James had four older siblings the young James was sent to London at 14 to be apprenticed to a drapery firm.
+James arrived at Cook and Sons in 1862, working as a porter and living at their warehouse directly opposite St Paul’s cathedral.
 He was paid in food and shelter, and slept under the warehouse counters.

 The family bible travelled to London too.
-Joseph gave the bible to Elizabeth, his Granddaughter, perhaps it was a wedding gift.
+Joseph gave the bible to Elizabeth, his Granddaughter, perhaps as a wedding gift.
 Elizabeth, known as “the boss” of the family, kept detailed records in its pages, including the exact time each child was born.

-Unlike most of my ancestors, Charles Bourdon’s family were not newcomers to Victorian London: they were an older London family going back many generations.
+Unusually, Charles’s family were not newcomers to Victorian London: they were an East End family going back many generations.

-Charles’ Great Grandfather, Phillip Bourdon, was variously a weaver, violin-string maker and fishmonger born in Spittalfields.
-His mother, Jane, died in Hackney after sustaining injuries from being hit by a brewery truck – an accident that the Coroner’s report tells us also took down a Punch and Judy show.
-Her father-in-law Daniel Bourdon was married secretly at ‘marriage shop‘ in Mayfair and born in Threadneedle Street on 26th August, 1727, when London’s population was less than 10% of what it is today.
+Phillip’s mother, Jane, died after sustaining injuries from being hit by a brewery truck – an accident that the Coroner’s report tells us also took down a Punch and Judy show.
+Phillip’s grandfather Daniel Bourdon (Jnr.) was married secretly at London ‘marriage shop‘.
+When he was born in 1727 London’s population was less than 10% of what it is today.

-As we search back further in time though, the trail turns away from London, away from England in fact.
-Daniel was baptised at the ‘French Church’ on Threadneedle Street, the church where his parents were married, and his father, also named Daniel, spent the last year of his life being cared for in London’s French Hospital.
-The hospital was for Huguenots: French religious refugees, and the records show that Daniel Snr. was born in France, his parents, Salomon and Marie, from Croisy, Normandy.
-We don’t know if Salomon and Marie escaped France, or sent the young Daniel to England on his own to make a new life for himself.
+Further in time the trail turns away from the East End, away from England in fact.
+Daniel (Jnr.) was baptised at the ‘French Church’ on Threadneedle Street, the church where his parents were married, and his father, Daniel Snr., spent the last year of his life being cared for in London’s French Hospital.
+The hospital was for Huguenots: French religious refugees, and the records show that Daniel Snr. and his parents, Salomon and Marie, were from Croisy, Normandy.
+We don’t know if Salomon and Marie escaped France, or sent their young son to England on his own to make a new life for himself.

-Their story survives thanks to the longevity of their distinctly French surname, Bourdon, and the record keeping of the Huguenot Museum in Kent, who uncovered these records for mother, Aunt, and cousin Gary.
+Their story survives thanks to the longevity of their distinctly French surname, Bourdon, and the record keeping of the Huguenot Museum in Kent.

-Daniel’s story of escape from France was nearly two centuries old when his Great Great Great Great Grandchild Charles Bourdon married Ethel Kent in Hackney, London, 1905.
+Daniel’s story of escape from France was nearly two centuries old when his Great Great Great Great Grandchild Charles William Bourdon married Ethel Kent at the Wesleyan Methodist Chapel in Finsbury Park, London, 1905.

 Once married Charles and Ethel bought a house of their own, helped by Ethel’s parents, Elizabeth and James Kent, on condition that they didn’t live too far away.
 They had two children, Mary and Muriel.